 However, using symptoms to assess your situation works surprisingly well.

-Depression from low serotonin is usually accompanied by anxiety.
+Depression due to a low serotonin level is usually accompanied by anxiety.

-Depression from low levels of catecholamines — dopamine or norepinephrine — manifests as feelings of apathy, lethargy, and lack of zest for life instead.
+On the other hand, depression caused by low levels of dopamine or norepinephrine manifests as feelings of apathy, lethargy, and lack of motivation.

 You’ll know soon enough if tyrosine is the answer for you because it works surprisingly fast.

-One study on patients with dopamine-dependent depression showed that they experienced improvements in mood within one day after taking tyrosine!
-(20)
+One study on patients with dopamine-related depression found that they experienced improvements in mood within one day of taking supplemental tyrosine.

-3. Tyrosine Overcomes the Effects of Extreme Stress
+3. Tyrosine Counteracts the Effects of Extreme Stress

-Study after study supports the same conclusion — tyrosine will do little for your mental or physical performance under normal circumstances.
+There is little evidence that tyrosine will help mental or physical performance under normal circumstances.

-But if you are facing acute physical or mental stress, it acts as a potent anti-stress supplement.
+But if you are facing acute physical or mental stress, it can be a potent anti-stress supplement.

 There’s been a surprising amount of research done on the effects of tyrosine as a buffer against the harmful effects of extreme stress.

-So far it’s been determined that tyrosine can prevent the performance impairment, fatigue, adverse moods, and cognitive decline that occurs in response to physical stressors such as extreme cold, oxygen deprivation, high altitude, sleep deprivation, and the low gravity experienced in space.
-(22, 23, 24, 25, 26)
+So far it’s been determined that tyrosine can prevent performance impairment, fatigue, adverse moods, and cognitive decline that occurs in response to physical stressors such as extreme cold, oxygen deprivation, high altitude, sleep deprivation, and the low gravity experienced in space.

-Tyrosine reduced stress and fatigue, lowered blood pressure, and improved cognitive task performance during a demanding military combat training course.
-(27)
+During a demanding military combat training course, tyrosine reduced stress and fatigue, lowered blood pressure, and improved cognitive task performance.

-Tyrosine was even put to the test in Antarctica, the harshest environment on the planet.
+Tyrosine was also put to the test in Antarctica, the harshest environment on the planet.

-Unsurprisingly, mood among those who stay there during the winter plummets.
+Not surprisingly, the mood among people who stay there during the winter plummets.

-However, tyrosine did not help mood during the Antarctic summer which apparently is not sufficiently stressful.
+However, tyrosine did not help mood during the Antarctic summer; apparently that season was not sufficiently stressful.

 In a sleep deprivation study, participants were kept awake for 24 hours straight.

-Those given tyrosine did not show the typical decline in mental performance, motor skills and mood.
-(29)
+Those given tyrosine did not show the typical decline in mental performance, motor skills, or mood.